Online orders are operating as normal, but we will remain closed to visitors this season.

 Very distinctive bushy purple flowers on stout stems which makes for a great cut flower.

 This sweetly fragranced, very pale pink lavender looks fantastic with ‘Hidcote’.

 A bright little lavender with quite fragrant pale pink flowers.
 Green-grey foliage.
-Foliage greener than ‘Lady Ann’.
+These plants will be small when sent.